 Penn Music offers unique opportunities for the integration of performance and scholarship, supporting the notion of a “thinking musician” who benefits from the synergies of the pragmatic and the intellectual.
 Performance opportunities may involve academic study, while academic courses may involve performance.

-- meetings of traditional ensembles (Music 007), although mostly devoted to performing, incorporate academic components such as theoretical and historical units regarding the repertoire;
+- meetings of traditional ensembles (MUSC0070, formerly 007), although mostly devoted to performing, incorporate academic components such as theoretical and historical units regarding the repertoire;

-- Music 010 (Marian Anderson Solo Performance Program) and Music 011 (its ensemble music version) develop excellency in performance skills at pre-professional level, but also including formal oral presentations and other scholarly activities;
+- MUSC0100 [formerly 010] (Marian Anderson Solo Performance Program) and MUSC0110 [formerly 011] (its ensemble music version) develop excellence in performance skills at a pre-professional level, and also including formal oral presentations and other scholarly activities;

-- Music 236 ("Performance, Analysis, History") balances the two components in equal parts, through papers, quizzes, and presentations, in addition to regular coachings by distinguished performers, and a final recital;
+- MUSC3660 [formerly 236] ("Performance, Analysis, History") balances the two components in equal parts, through papers, quizzes, and presentations, in addition to regular coachings by distinguished performers, and a final recital;

 - the wide offer of courses in our two Music Minors (which can also be combined) articulate the two components in different ways, see Flexible Music Minor and Jazz and Popular Music minor;

 - finally, intermediate and advanced academic courses for Majors (at the two- and three-hundred levels) incorporate, when suitable, visits of artists (such as our distinguished Resident Artists) and collaborations with ensembles.